KurtGrunsky/hist3812-example-repo-for-artifact/process-notes-module-3/process-notes-module-3.md

 -March 17th: Kurt used the “Transform” function in Meshmixer to re-centre the model of William’s legs and uploaded the exported model to Sketchfab.
 As with previous instances of uploading Meshmixer-altered models to Sketchfab, all textures and colours were lost in the resulting model.

 -March 18th: Kurt filled in the text to write the story for the Twine game.
 He also employed the “click-replace” function in some points of the story to make “explorable environments” for the player, added several images and Sketchfab embeds, and changed the stylistic formatting of the text and background.
+The background gradient came from uiGradients, while the font was imported from Google Fonts.